Studio Universal (Latin America)

 Studio Universal Latin America is a 24-hour cable television channel broadcasting from New York, United States, targeted for Middle and South American audiences.

 It is owned by Universal Networks International, a division of NBCUniversal, and was launched in Latin America in September, 1997.
-It mostly airs American movies and films and some series and is a sister channel to Universal Channel in the region.
+It mostly airs American movies and films and some series and is a sister channel to Universal TV in the region.
 It broadcasts in four feeds, Brasil, Mexico, Argentina and Latam.
-From its launch until January 31, 2010 the channel was named Hallmark Channel.
+From its launch until January 31, 2010, the channel was named Hallmark Channel.
 It was renamed Studio Universal on February 1, 2010.

-The Brazilian feed of the channel, as well as its sister network, Syfy, are operated since mid-July 2012, by the joint venture between Universal Networks International and Organizações Globo-owned Globosat which already operated the Brazilian version of Universal Channel.
+The Brazilian feed of the channel, as well as its sister network, USA Network, are operated since Early-October 2023, by the joint venture between Universal Networks International and Organizações Globo-owned Globosat which already operated the Brazilian version of Universal TV.